 Siemens Energy (SMEGF) Received its Third Buy in a Row

 After J.P.
-Morgan and Deutsche Bank gave Siemens Energy (Other OTC: SMEGF) a Buy rating last month, the company received another Buy, this time from Goldman Sachs.
-Analyst Ajay Patel maintained a Buy rating on Siemens Energy yesterday and set a price target of EUR32.20.
+Morgan and Deutsche Bank gave Siemens Energy (Other OTC: SMEGF) a Buy rating last month, the company received another Buy, this time from UBS.
+Analyst Supriya Subramanian maintained a Buy rating on Siemens Energy yesterday and set a price target of EUR31.00.
 The company’s shares closed last Tuesday at $37.45.

-Currently, the analyst consensus on Siemens Energy is a Strong Buy with an average price target of $38.10, representing a 1.1% upside.
-In a report issued on January 21, UBS also maintained a Buy rating on the stock with a EUR31.00 price target.
+Currently, the analyst consensus on Siemens Energy is a Strong Buy with an average price target of $38.56, which is a 2.3% upside from current levels.
+In a report issued on January 25, Goldman Sachs also maintained a Buy rating on the stock with a EUR32.20 price target.

 See today’s analyst top recommended stocks >>